Pupil Premium Champion - Mrs Richards

 At Anlaby Primary School we want all children to achieve their very best and have high expectations for all.
 The money will not always be spent entirely on specific pupils.
 We will offer staff training and resources that benefit many children, but will target the learning needs of specific pupils where necessary.

 We will mostly use the Pupil Premium funding (PPF) to close the achievement gap between those pupils receiving it and their non-Pupil Premium peers.
-Our work will focus on raising the achievement of disadvantaged children to reach or exceed their age related expectations.
+Our work will focus on developing children's attitude to learning to ensure they can best make use of the curriculum on offer and will focus on raising the achievement of disadvantaged children to reach or exceed their age related expectations.
 We will do this by offering our children a wide range of opportunities and ensuring that these are accessible for everyone.
 We will make sure that we use current educational research to support our decision making.

 The range of provision will include: